PrimaveraDeveloper/lithium/dir/common/ecco.md

 # eCommerce Connect Service (ECCO)

-The eCommerce Connect Service provides a middleware to integration products (Jasmin, V10, etc.) with eCommerce platforms.
+The eCommerce Connect Service provides a middleware to integration products (Jasmin, V10, etc.) with eCommerce platforms such as Dott and Shopify.

 ## Specification